kevinjonesevans-zz/waiter/README.md

 Waiter
 ==========
-A little utility I made at work to perform an rpm query on a remote machine and tell me when the desired build number appears.
+A little utility to perform an rpm query on a remote machine and alert when the desired build number appears.